mattuff/metaknight/README.md

 ![r3](https://github.com/mattuff/KirbyCalculus/blob/master/Images/r3.png)

-A Reidemiester 3 moves a strand *a* to the other side of a crossing (where *a* is the under strand in the crossing, shown in green above, *b* is the strand going across, shown in black above, and *c* the over strand in the crossing, shown in purple above).
-On a Kirby diagram *k*, this is done by ```k.add_r3(a,b,c)```.
+A Reidemiester 3 moves a strand *a* to the other side of a crossing (where *a* is the under strand in the crossing, shown in green above, *b* is the 'middle' strand going over the understrand and over another strand, shown in black above, and *c* the over strand in the crossing, shown in purple above).
+On a Kirby diagram *k*, we perform a Reidememiester 3 by ```k.add_r3(a,b,c)```.

-Doing and undoing a Reidemeister 3 are equivalent.
+Implementing and removing a Reidemeister 3 are equivalent.

 #### Handle Annihilation and Creation